decorator-factory/lanim/mkdocs/docs/tutorial/hello/index.md

 ## 11. Adjust durations

-Timing is crucial.
-It's like the accents and intonation in speech.
+Timing is to animation what intonation is to speech.

 Let's spice our animation up by tweaking some of the durations.